You are here

 This integrative, 12-week, online, continuing education course is offered by Spertus Institute for Jewish Learning and Leadership in conjunction with the University of Illinois at Chicago College of Medicine.

-Nowhere in medicine has the dependence on Greek thought been more apparent than in psychology and psychiatry, a position demonstrated by the fact that the very word "psyche" is Greek and the central psychoanalytic concept of the formation of character and neurosis is shaped after the Greek Oedipus myth.
+Nowhere in medicine has the dependence on Greek thought been more apparent than in psychology and psychiatry.
+The very word "psyche" is Greek and the central psychoanalytic concept of the formation of character and neurosis is shaped after the Greek Oedipus myth.

 This course explores a biblical reformulation of mental health involving the replacement of Greek narratives by biblical ones.
 It is designed to bridge differences among/between religion, spirituality, and mental health.
 Students will compare biblical and classical Greek perspectives on a number of mental health issues and learn the basis for biblical psychotherapy.

 Up to 36 Continuing education units (CEUs) are available for chaplains, LPCs, nurses, pastoral counselors, physicians (20 Type 1 CMEs), psychologists, and social workers.
 The course can also be taken for 3 quarter-hour Spertus Institute graduate degree credits.

 Any ACTS student at any of the eleven consortium member institutions can register/cross-register and receive 3 semester-hours of credit plus 3 hours of CE credit.
 Cross-registration needs to be processed at the ACTS student home school and forwarded to the registrar's office of the Catholic Theological Union (email@example.com) to receive ACTS credit.
-(This is in addition to registering on the Spertus website through the ACTS student portal).
+(This is in addition to registering on the Spertus Institute website through the ACTS student portal).
 Finally, all students who complete the course receive a certificate of completion from the Department of Psychiatry at the University of Illinois in Chicago College of Medicine.